 The FEMA Public Assistance Grant Program moves into action after an event is declared a disaster.
 This program provides resources for the repair, replacement or restoration of public facilities that are eligible for funding assistance.
 Contractors with pre-arranged emergency contracts are eligible for funding/ reimbursement for work that is required.

-Contractors with equipment, services and specific types of assistance should contact this division of FEMA to inquire about getting vetted for pre-arranged contracts.
+Contractors with equipment, services and specific types of recovery assistance should contact this division of FEMA to inquire about getting vetted for pre-arranged contracts.

-FEMA’s Procurement Disaster Assistance Team also moves into the area to offer assistance.
+FEMA’s Procurement Disaster Assistance Team also moves into the area to offer recovery assistance.
 However, many additional contracts for rebuilding are procured through the state or municipality level of government.

 Funding required after a disaster is almost always extremely high.
 For instance:

-- FEMA granted more than $43.8 million for assistance very soon after the Houston floods in 2016; and
+- FEMA granted more than $43.8 million for recovery assistance very soon after the Houston floods in 2016; and

-- In 2012, $2 billion in assistance grants was issued after Super Storm Sandy, with additional funding coming later.
+- In 2012, $2 billion in recovery assistance grants was issued after Super Storm Sandy, with additional funding coming later.

 Companies with capabilities to assist after a disaster should stay registered with FEMA.
 The agency’s Industry Liaison Program qualifies local firms to serve as prime or subcontractors in the event of a disaster.
 When there are too few local contractors, FEMA turns to the Army Corps of Engineers and the GSA for assistance.